JckHamm3r/Tik-Tool/README.md

 The tool only knows admin as the user.

-The program only knows the blank password or the password that you set on line #482
+The program only knows the blank password or the password that you set on line #482.

 # Customize
-Change line #482 to the password that you want the device to have
+Change line #482 to the password that you want the device to have.

-Change line #483 to the ROMON seceret that you want the device to have
+Change line #483 to the ROMON seceret that you want the device to have.

 Look for "config =" to see the content of the .rsc files that will be created.